FlyingSaturn/yawcalc/README.md

 ![A circular diagram showing yaw angles in degrees mapped to clock positions, with labelled cardinal directions (North, South, East, West) and axis notations (+X, -X, +Z, -Z).](https://github.com/FlyingSaturn/yawcalc-web/raw/refs/heads/main/yaw-angles.svg)

-The above image is under public domain and is titled **"Yaw Angles in Minecraft"**.
-If the image doesn't render, then you can go to https://commons.m.wikimedia.org/w/index.php?title=File:Yaw_Angles_in_Minecraft.svg&oldid=1037437538
+The above image is under public domain (CC0 license)**.
+If the image doesn't render, then you can visit here: https://commons.m.wikimedia.org/w/index.php?title=File:Yaw_Angles_in_Minecraft.svg&oldid=1037437538

 "Digging along" probably won't be right...
 However, programmers have a reputation for using incorrect grammar.